You can now download this article as an app and get an offline map so you can go and see these places yourself.

 Affordable living and travels

 The good news for every budget traveler visiting Bagan is that this city is very affordable.
-If you are travelling on a tight budget of, for example, $25 a day as we do, Bagan will be your favourite place.
+If you are traveling on a tight budget of, for example, $25 a day as we do, Bagan will be your favourite place.
 Private rooms are available for approximately 20 000 Kyats (2 people can share), temple hopping is free of charge and the food is less than 10 000 Kyats per day, including drinks and snacks during the day.

-For us, travelling is not only about where you go and what you see, but also who you meet on the road and how you get treated by locals.
+For us, traveling is not only about where you go and what you see, but also who you meet on the road and how you get treated by locals.
 In Bagan we met amazing people who always helped us find the right way or share some tips on best sightseeing spots.
 Despite the fact that we got scammed once (more about it soon), the locals treated us nicely and politely without trying to rip us off at every corner.
 Burmese people are poor, but extremely humble and kind-hearted.

 I miss Bagan more and more with each letter I type on my laptop flying to Kathmandu, Nepal.
 I miss sitting on the back of Cez’s e-bike going from one pagoda to another.
 I miss climbing high pagodas to see the sunrise and sunset.
 I miss Steven (a guy who we explored Bagan with) and our jokes.
 I miss binging on roasted peanuts when sipping on a black coffee.
 I miss chatting with little boys in the street.